Starr Restaurants: Notable sales

 Starr's catering operation, Starr Events, was sold to TrustHouse Services in August 2015 for $40 million.

 Awards

 The head of Starr Restaurants, Stephen Starr, has been named "Restaurateur of the Year" by both Bon Appétit and Zagat."
 Starr was named the Richard Melman Innovator of the Year by Restaurant Hospitality in 2013.
 In 2017, Starr won the James Beard Award for "Outstanding Restaurateur."

 The Starr Restaurant Le Coucou with chef Daniel Rose was named 2017 "Best New Restaurant" by the James Beard Foundation.
 Le Coucou was also one of Food & Wine magazine's 2017 Restaurants of the Year.
 The Clocktower with Jason Atherton received the first star for the Starr Restaurant group in the 2018 Michelin Guide.

 Restaurants

 As of 2019, there were twenty Starr Restaurants in Philadelphia; seven in New York City; five in South Florida; two in Atlantic City, New Jersey; two in Washington, D.C.; and one in Paris, France.

-The Atlantic City Restaurants had closed as of 2020.
+The Atlantic City Restaurants closed in 2020.